hzi-braunschweig/SORMAS-Stats-next-gen/sormas-stats-shinyapp/sormas-stats-app/Documentation/model_specification_en.md

 About
 =====

 SORMAS-Stats is a user-friendly R-Shiny web application that facilitates the estimation of key epidemiological parameters.
-We included epidemiological parameters such as incubation period (*IP*), serial interval (*SI*), time-varying reproduction number (*Rt*), effective reproduction number (*R*) and over-dispersion parameter (*k*) in the application.
+We included epidemiological parameters such as incubation period (*IP*), serial interval (*SI*), time-varying reproduction number (*Rt*), effective reproduction number (*R*) and dispersion parameter (*k*) in the application.
 The following visualisations and analysis types are included in the app: network diagram, time series, table, chart, and map.
 Details about SORMAS-Stats is described in the articles cited below.

 A Novel Tool for Real-time Estimation of Epidemiological Parameters of Communicable Diseases Using Contact-Tracing Data: Development and Deployment
 --------------------------------------------------------
 Authors:

-- Bernard C. Silenou :  Specification and implementation
+- Bernard C. Silenou :  Specification and programming

-- Carolin Verset: Specification and implementation
+- Carolin Verset: Specification and programming

 - Ghozzi Stéphane: Specification and supervision

-- Basil Benduri Kaburi: Testing and feature review
+- Basil Benduri Kaburi: Quality assurance

+- Henrik Schanze: Quality assurance

 - Gérard Krause: Supervision